mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 In addition, the FxA triage owner is also responsible for:

 - Triaging new issues in FxA Bugzilla (as a team if there is time in the triage meeting)
-- Checking if there's any PRs, from team members or contributors, that don't have a reviewer, that you can help move along
+- Checking if there are any PRs (from team members or contributors) without a reviewer that you can help move along
 - Helping with Dependabot PRs
 - Assisting with any high priority bugs that come up during the sprint
 - Hanging out in the #fxa Matrix room